craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Resolution: In the Action column, select **EDIT**.

 1. Issue: Lara Raisic and Logan Boyle have the same email adrress.
-IdFIx doesn't display Logan's account (a bug?).
+IdFix doesn't display Logan's account (it should – this is a bug in the tool).

    Resolution: In the Update column, enter **larar@adatum.com**.
 In the Action column, select **EDIT**.